flipactual/rtiow/README.md

 ## Next Steps

-- Add button to start ray tracing
+- Pinch to zoom
-- Add wireframing so that view can be adjusted without trying to ray trace everything
+- Fix wireframe bugs
 - Document what isn't documented
 - Experiment with `oklch`?